Nottoway language

-Nottoway /ˈnɒtəˌweɪ/, also called Cheroenhaka, was a language spoken by the Nottoway people.
+Nottoway /ˈnɒtəˌweɪ/, also called Cheroenhaka and Nottoway-Meherrin, was an extinct language spoken by the Meherrin and Nottoway peoples.
 Nottoway is closely related to Tuscarora within the Iroquoian language family.
 Two tribes of Nottoway are recognized by the state of Virginia: the Nottoway Indian Tribe of Virginia and the Cheroenhaka (Nottoway) Indian Tribe.
 Other Nottoway descendants live in Wisconsin and Canada, where some of their ancestors fled in the 18th century.
 The last known speaker, Edith Turner, died in 1838.
 The Nottoway people are undertaking work for language revival.

 Knowledge of Nottoway comes primarily from a word list collected on March 4, 1820.
 Former President Thomas Jefferson’s handwritten letter to Peter S. Du Ponceau, on July 7, 1820, states that a Nottoway Indian vocabulary was obtained on March 4th, 1820 from Edith Turner, styled as their “Queen,” by John Wood, a former Professor of Mathematics at the College of William and Mary.
 Du Ponceau recognized the language immediately as Iroquoian, writing that he was "struck as well as astonished at its decided Iroquois Physiognomy."
 Blair A. Rudes (1981) concluded that Nottoway is a distinct language from Tuscarora, but closest to Tuscarora within Iroquoian.

 In addition to the vocabulary collected by John Wood, a few additional words were gathered by James Trezvant.